sf-wdi-33/mongoose-books-app/docs/sprint3.md

 ## 1. Many unique characters belong to each book!

+###Make sure you are in the branch `Starting-Point-Sprint-3` before continuing with this set of instructions

 That's right we're going to add Characters to each of the books.
 Characters however are usually pretty unique to the book that they're in, so we'll be using an **embedded** document; embedding `Character` into the `Book` schema.